PhosphorW/hexo-theme-academia/README.md

 All icons in page is supported with [font-awesome-5](https://fontawesome.com/) (~~font-awesome-4~~)

-> fontawesome-4 is not used since v1.2.1.
-If you want to update manually, first change CDN stylesheet to fa5.
+> fontawesome-4 is deprecated since v1.2.1.
+If you want to update manually, firstly change CDN stylesheet to fa5.
 Then change your previous icon class `fa` to `fas` or `fas`.

 If you need rss feed, use hexo plugin: [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed)

 ![theme-layout](https://raw.githubusercontent.com/PhosphorW/phower-img-folder/master/hexo-theme-academia_layout.png)

 ### Update Theme
 This theme supports `data files` smooth update.
-Copy `_config.yml` in theme folder to site folder `/source/_data/theme.yml`, if there is no `_data` folder, create it.
+Copy `_config.yml` in theme folder to site folder `/source/_data/theme.yml`, if there is no `_data` folder, create it manually.

 Then you can modify your theme configuration in the mentioned `theme.yml`.
 If there is any update, just pull the new branch and your configurations won't be merged.

 **Note:**
-1. When use `data files` to config theme, you must restart hexo server after any modifictions. `hexo server` again.
+1. When use `data files` to config theme, you must restart hexo server after any modifictions. `hexo server` or `hexo s` again.
 2. Sometimes there will be changes in theme `_config.yml`, please refer to [release page](https://github.com/PhosphorW/hexo-theme-academia/releases) for more details before update.

 ## Document